 New Brunswick Seafood Celebration Box

-In the box you will find the finest seafood products from New Brunswick prepared into delicious dishes.
+In the box, you could find the finest seafood products from New Brunswick prepared into delicious dishes.
 Prepared by the Dutch star chef Edwin Soumang of Restaurant ONE in collaboration with chef Chris Aerni of the famous Restaurant Rossmount Inn in New Brunswick.

-The New Brunswick Seafood Celebration Box is for 2 persons and will be delivered on April 29.
-The reade meals only need to be reheated or can be eaten cold.
+The New Brunswick Seafood Celebration Box was for 2 persons and was delivered on April 29, 2021.
+The ready meals only need to be reheated or can be eaten cold.
 And then it is time to enjoy all the beauty that New Brunswick has to offer.

 New Brunswick seafood, Atlantic Canada's Best!